James E. Campos: Career outside politics

-Campos is also a very successful entrepreneur having started a successful strategic business and political consulting firm in addition to owning and operating the oldest and most prominent Mexican restaurant in Historic Downtown Las Vegas.

 Awards

 In 2006, Campos received the "Professional Service Award" from the Las Vegas Latin Chamber of Commerce.
 In 2010, he received the group's "Young Professional of the Year" award.
 In 2011, Campos was recognized in the Las Vegas “In Business Magazine’s” top five most influential Hispanics in business.
 Campos was also named as one of the "Most Influential Hispanics in Nevada" by Nevada Hispanic Magazine in 2015, 2016, and 2018.
+In 2022, Campos received the OilMan/Woman Magazine Honorary Person of the Year Award.
+In 2024, Campos received the Bridge Builder/Person of the Year Award from the Virginia Hispanic Chamber of Commerce.

 Personal life

-Campos was born on October 19, 1972, the son of Joseph Campos and Christina Campos.
-Campos has three siblings: sisters Laurie and Vickie and brother Joe.
-Campos’ mother and father were born and raised in Omaha, NE, and the former is the daughter of Ysabel Anaya, eldest child of Calixto and Cuca de Loa of Omaha's flagship Mexican family, the de Loa family.

-Campos father served in the United States Navy during the Korean War, followed by fifteen additional years in the United States Navy Reserve.
-After the completion of his military service, the elder Campos would go on to serve as a Federal employee, where he was stationed in eight Latin American countries over a sixteen-year period.
+Campos's father, Joseph, served in the United States Navy during the Korean War, followed by fifteen additional years in the United States Navy Reserve.
+Joseph then worked in Latin America as a federal employee.
 Campos grandparents were Mexican and immigrated to the United States in the early 1900s.

-Campos is engaged to Irma Aguirre.
+Campos was engaged to Irma Aguirre as of 2018.